 An army of tiny little morsels.
 Each grain on it's own appears just to be a close relation to your everyday rice - but oh, oh no. Tender and rich with the flavor of chicken stock and white wine, the deliberate cooking process develops such a creamy texture you'd swear there was loads of heavy cream.
 Nope.
 Just love....okay, and a few other ingredients.

-Ok, maybe like a few steps but no bathroom breaks.
+Ok, maybe like a few steps and bathroom breaks.
 The slow addition of that chicken stock, one cup at a time, with the repetitive stirring of ingredients develops the starches and that creamy soft texture.
-Though they’re not perfect food photos, to give a visual idea, these pictures give a ‘before and after’ of what that chicken stock addition should look like.

 - butternut squash